The application process for our 2023 grant cycle is now CLOSED.

 Before applying, please make sure you’ve read about the Black Rock City Temple Grant and check out the proposal instructions and FAQ below.
 It’s mandatory that you submit your proposal through our online process; we will not accept applications via email or mail.

 Preview of Application Questions

 All of the questions on the 2023 Temple Grant proposal form are available in a preview document.
-We suggest you create your own copy of the preview document to draft your responses before entering them in the online form.

 2023 Temple Grant Program Timeline

 - September 27, 2022 at noon Pacific Time: the online application for the 2023 Temple Grant opens

 - November 17, 2022 at 5pm Pacific Time: deadline for submissions

 - Notifications will be sent to applicants by December 23, 2022.